It’s a slippery thing, time.

 It also means that if you don’t have a big chunk of time to devote to your project that day, there are often smaller tasks you can do, to move it forward.

-9. Just say no
+10. Just say no

-It’s a simple, short word, although a lot of us make it longer by marrying it to the word sorry.
+It’s a simple, short word, although a lot of us make it longer by marrying it to sorry.
 And weighing it down with unnecessary emotion.
 Saying no doesn’t mean you’re rejecting someone, that you’re a bad person.
 It just means you can’t do this thing, this time.